Somerton Man: Potential identification

 On 26 July 2022, Abbott announced that he and genealogist Colleen Fitzpatrick had determined that the man was Carl "Charles" Webb, an electrical engineer and instrument maker born on 16 November 1905, in Footscray, a suburb of Melbourne.
-Abbott claimed his DNA identification from strands of hair found in the plaster death mask made by South Australian Police in the late 1940s.
+Abbott claimed his DNA identification came from strands of hair found in the plaster death mask made by South Australian Police in the late 1940s.
 Through investigative genetic genealogy, matches were found for descendants of two distant cousins of Webb, on both the paternal and the maternal side.

 By the time the identification was made, none of Webb's still-living relatives had known him personally.
 Initially, there were no known pre-death photographs of Webb, but an independent researcher discovered a 1921 photograph of a Swinburne Technical College football team that included a "C. Webb", without identifying him directly.
 In November 2022, Australian Story revealed photographs of Webb from the 1920s found in a Webb family photo album.
-Earlier the ABC had published photos of Webb's brother, Roy Webb, claiming they resembled the Somerton Man.
+Earlier, the ABC had published photos of Webb's brother, Roy Webb, claiming they resembled the Somerton Man.

 Abbott and Fitzpatrick believe that Webb had serious mental health issues and "spiralled down" after losing four close relatives in seven years.
 His history and the autopsy findings suggest he died by suicide by poisoning himself.
 Forensic Science South Australia, who were still investigating, declined to comment on Abbott's findings.
 South Australia Police had not verified the result, but stated they were "cautiously optimistic that this may provide a breakthrough".